16 Landscaping Ideas for Designing a Beautiful Yard with No Lawn

 Ever try to push a mower up and down a steep hill on a hot day?
 Not fun.
-Instead, the owners of this sloping backyard terraced their entire backyard, leaving only a ribbon of grass on top to deal with.
+Instead, the owners of this sloping backyard terraced their entire backyard, leaving just a ribbon of grass on top to deal with.
 The rest of the space was held back with a stacked stone wall and boulders.
 A pressed concrete patio provides enough space for outdoor dining.

 Consider a Courtyard

 Before this backyard was remodeled, the only view was of a fading green lawn struggling to survive under the nearby trees.
 But help came when the homeowners replaced the tired turf with a gravel courtyard punctuated with circular concrete pavers.
 The result?
-A welcoming and low-maintenance courtyard that looks as great from ground level as it does from above.
+A welcoming and low-maintenance courtyard that looks as inviting from ground level as it does from above.

 Use Every Square Inch

 When you plan a no-mow backyard, it’s important to put every square inch of space to work.
 For example, this urban lot is paved with tightly fitted flagstone pieces interspersed with small streams of river rock to create a natural, easy-care environment.
 A deck made from composite materials anchors the opposite end of the yard.
 Sheared evergreens and trees complete the setting while also adding shade and additional privacy.